Lancashire Constabulary Logo

 Further to this, we have identified additional factors that are influencing the overall gender pay gap for Lancashire Constabulary:

 • Significantly more women have a flexible working arrangement, which in turn can reduce or even cease additional allowances that they would otherwise have been entitled to (e.g. unsocial hours and weekend working allowance).
-Across all of the individuals who had a flexible working arrangement as at 31 March 2023, over half are women.
+Across all of the individuals who had a flexible working arrangement as of 31 March 2024, over half are women.

 How are we addressing the Gender Pay Gap?